-Analysis: What are the Seahawks’ top 3 needs in the draft?
-And which players might be the best fit?
+Analyzing the Seahawks’ top three needs in the NFL draft and the best players to fill them

 Three players who might fit

-For an outside expert opinion, I asked NFL Network draft analyst Daniel Jeremiah this week for some names of players who might be good fits for Seattle at 56.
+For an expert opinion, I asked NFL Network draft analyst Daniel Jeremiah for some names of players who might be good fits for the Seahawks at 56.
 He mentioned three offensive linemen, all of whom could play center.

-Quinn Meinerz, Wisconsin-Whitewater: Meinerz played left guard in college, but played some center at the Senior Bowl to show scouts he could handle that in the NFL.
+Quinn Meinerz, Wisconsin-Whitewater: Meinerz played left guard in college, but played some center at the Senior Bowl to show scouts he could handle that spot in the NFL.
 Said Jeremiah: “He’s so fun to watch.
 His Senior Bowl tape was as good as any that we’ve seen from an offensive lineman, so he’s someone that can plug into any of those three interior spots.
 Would be an upgrade for them.’’

 Creed Humphrey, Oklahoma: As Jeremiah said, Humphrey is probably off the board by 56.
-But if not, he’s the kind of player who might make Seattle want to keep its pick and take him at 56.
-The Ringer compared Humphrey to Max Unger, who Seattle got with the 49th pick in 2009 and anchored the line of the Super Bowl-winning team.
+But if not, he’s the kind of player who might make the Seahawks want to keep its pick.
+The Ringer compared Humphrey to Max Unger, who the Seahawks got with the 49th pick in 2009 and anchored the line of the Super Bowl-winning team.
 “Humphrey is an incredible athlete for the center position,’’ wrote The Ringer.
 “He wowed onlookers at his pro day, notching 29 reps in the bench press, jumping 33 inches in the vert, and posting a 9-foot, 4-inch broad jump. … All of those marks would’ve ranked among the top five for centers at the 2020 NFL combine.’’

-Josh Myers, Ohio State: Myers might more logically be available at 56 than Humphrey.
+Josh Myers, Ohio State: Myers might more likely be available at 56 than Humphrey.
 Said Jeremiah: “Somebody again who could play all three of those interior spots.’’
 Myers played solely center at Ohio State and was never called for a penalty in 35 games.

 Cornerback